ron-from-nl/TinyPass/README.md

 ### Search

-The interface has a good search engine that deeply searches inside the Fields of your Secrets, optionally filtered by Group with result stats (SQL wildcards "_" and "%" are supported).
+The interface has a good search engine that deeply searches inside the Fields of your Secrets, optionally filtered by Group with stats (SQL wildcards "_" and "%" are supported).

 ### Sort